Electroweak right-handed neutrino portal dark matter: Multi-temperature universe and evolution of hidden sector particles

 The complete evolution of hidden sector particles can be obtained by solving the combined differential equations of the evolution equation for $\eta(T_h)$, together with the modified (temperature dependent) Boltzmann equations for the hidden sector particles, given by

-where $Y_i$ is the comoving number density of the $i$th hidden sector particle and the sum is over various scatter or decay processes involving this particle, which may depend on $T_h$ (as shown by the example ${\bar{i} i \to \times \times}$) or depend on the visible sector $T$.
-The plus (minus) sign corresponds to increasing (decreasing) one number of the $i$th particle.
+where $Y_i$ is the comoving number density of the $i$th hidden sector particle and the sum is over various scattering or decay processes involving this particle, which may depend on $T_h$ (as shown by the example ${\bar{i} i \to \times \times}$) or depend on the visible sector $T$.
+The plus (minus) sign corresponds to increasing (decreasing) the number of the $i$th particle by one unit.

 The complete Boltzmann equations for hidden sector particles as well as hidden sector temperatures for the freeze-in case are given in Section~\ref{sec:BE}.